{{ result.summary.heading }}

 Worked Examples:

-Trust policy principal check
+Trust policy with public principal

 FAQ:

-Does a Low result prove the policy is least privilege?
+Does a Low result prove least privilege?

-Why can Resource star still be acceptable sometimes?
+Why can Resource star be required?

-Which review profile should I choose?
+Which policy type should I choose?

-Are deny guardrails treated as failures?
+Are wildcard deny statements failures?

 Glossary: